Update: This article was updated on March 13, 2020.

 What is an email backup?

 Backup is a copy of data which can be recovered in case the original elements are destroyed or deleted.
 Backup is often mistaken with archiving.
-The main point of archiving emails is to declutter mailboxes without actually deleting emails and to store those mailbox items in a different place for future use.
+The main point of archiving emails (and other mailbox elements) is to declutter mailboxes without actually deleting data and to store those mailbox items in a different place for future use.
 Data in archives is not usually accessed on a regular basis.

 Backup, on the other hand, is a means of data protection.
-Backup solutions secure data by copying it to a storage.
+Backup solutions secure data by copying it to a storage location.
 Whenever items are changed, deleted, or corrupted, having their copies gives an opportunity to restore lost data.
 Or restore earlier versions of documents.
 The main point of a backup is to prevent data loss.
 Email copies can also be extremely useful in case of litigation.
 A practical Exchange mailbox backup tool should let you search through backed-up elements and restore them at any time.
 This way, you can handle the most common data protection scenarios.

 Why back up Exchange or Office 365 mailboxes?